kahalewai/agbac/readme.md

 * Enforce dual-subject authorization at system/app boundary; access control and logging for human and agent
 * Easy first step towards Zero Trust alignment and enforcement of agentic workflows and access
 * Are you using Okta?
 Go directly to AGBAC-Min-Okta now! ([link](https://github.com/kahalewai/agbac/blob/main/agbac-min/agbac-min-okta.md))
 * Are you using EntraID?
-Go directly to AGBAC-Min-EntraID now! ([link](https://github.com/kahalewai/agbac/blob/main/agbac-min/agbac-min-entraid.md))
+Go directly to AGBAC-Min-EntraID now! (coming soon!)
 * Are you using Auth0?
-Go directly to AGBAC-Min-Auth0 now! ([link](https://github.com/kahalewai/agbac/blob/main/agbac-min/agbac-min-auth0.md))
+Go directly to AGBAC-Min-Auth0 now! (coming soon!)
 * Are you using Keycloak?
-Go directly to AGBAC-Min-Keycloak now! ([link](https://github.com/kahalewai/agbac/blob/main/agbac-min/agbac-min-keycloak.md))
+Go directly to AGBAC-Min-Keycloak now! (coming soon!)

 <br>